Tron0/AkladellWebsite/rules.md

 **Range: 60'**

-**Duration: 1 hour**
+**Duration: 1d4 hours**

-The user puts up to 1d4 creatures within 60 feet to sleep.
-If used within 30 feet of the target(s), the effect can be limited to any amount to a minimum of 1.
-Otherwise exactly that many creatures must be targeted.
+Affects up to 1d4 Hit Dice of creatures within 60 feet to sleep.
+Least Hit Dice creatures affected first and those with 4+3 Hit Dice and above remain unaffected.

 Creatures can save vs. magic to avoid this effect.
 Otherwise they are unconscious for 1d4 hours unless awoken.

 Some beings such as undead are immune to this effect as they would be with magic.

 ### Suspend Life